 "Sustainability" may be generally defined as the task of meeting the needs of the present without compromising the ability of future generations to meet their needs.

-Sustainability law is inter-disciplinary and transgressive also in its demand for sustainability to be integrated in all economic activities, bridging economics, science and legal perspectives on how to develop a green economy.
-Of particular importance is the EUs preference of a market-based and incentivising approach to a direct and prescriptive approach, reflected in the Financial Action Plan and the older system of carbon taxation with tradeable decreasing permits.
-This brings Sustainability Law deep into commercial law and commercial activities of relevance to most sectors of the economy.
+Sustainability law is inter-disciplinary and transgressive also in its demand for sustainability to be integrated in all economic activities, bridging financial, scientific and legal perspectives on how to develop a green economy.
+Of particular importance is the EU's preference for a market-based and incentivising approach rather than a direct and prescriptive approach, reflected in the Financial Action Plan and the older system of carbon taxation with tradable decreasing permits.
+This brings sustainability law deep into commercial law and commercial activities of relevance to most sectors of the economy.
 If successful, it may also give evidence to a market-based approach as more effective than a prescriptive mode of regulation.